Top local movers for San Diego to Scottsdale moves

 Things to do in Scottsdale

-Now that you've made the move to Arizona it's the perfect time to explore Scottsdale From local hotspots to hidden gems, there's something to enjoy for every lifestyle:
+Now that you’ve made the move to Arizona, it’s the perfect time to explore Scottsdale.
+From local hotspots to hidden gems, there’s something to enjoy for every lifestyle:

-- Arts and culture: Scottsdale is home to museums and cultural arts centers like the Western Spirit: Scottsdale's Museum of the West, Penske Racing Museum, Cosanti, Wonderspaces Arizona, and Main Street Arts District.
+- Arts and culture: Cultural attractions in Scottsdale include museums and art centers like the Western Spirit: Scottsdale’s Museum of the West, Penske Racing Museum, Cosanti, and Wonderspaces Arizona.

 - Sports: Catch a live game and cheer on the home team at an Scottsdale Scorpions (MiLB) game.